-In November of 2016, Stacy took a leap of faith and became the Executive Director at Bridges of Norman.
+In November of 2016, Stacy left a career of almost twenty years with the YMCA to become the Executive Director at Bridges of Norman.
 The mission: “empowering high school students in family crisis to pursue education without obstacles” was what really sold Stacy on the career move.
 Working with young people, addressing critical issues in the community, and helping youth succeed are all passions of Stacy’s.
 Bridges’ mission and Stacy’s aspirations are synonymous and reflective of her commitment, focus, and passion to helping people.

-In addition to serving on the Board of Directors at the Norman Chamber of Commerce, Stacy also recently Co-Chaired the Norman Chamber of Commerce’s Tomorrow’s Leaders program.
-Again, working with high school students is something that Stacy feels is a strength of hers.
-She is a memberof the Sooner Rotary Club in Norman and a member of Life Church.
-Mrs. Bruce also serves on various committees around the community.
+In addition to serving on the Board of Directors at the Norman Chamber of Commerce, Stacy has Co-Chaired the Norman Chamber of Commerce’s Tomorrow’s Leaders program, the Norman Chamber of Commerce’s Women’s Leadership Committee and is currently the Vice Chair of Programs for the Norman Chamber of Commerce.
+Stacy also serves as the Vice President on the Norman Citizens’ Advisory Board, The Workbar Advisory Board, the Norman Public Schools Transportation Advisory Board, and is proud alumni of the Norman Police Department’s Citizens’ Police Academy.
+She is a member of the Sooner Rotary Club in Norman and a member of Life Church.

 Katelyn Gleason-Dockery is the Director of Social Services at Bridges of Norman.
 She has served in this position since July of 2017.
 Katelyn grew up in Blackwell, OK and moved to Norman to attend the University of Oklahoma.
 She graduated with a degree in Sociology in 2007 and later obtained her Masters in Social and Community Services.
 She has worked in non-profit and mental health settings throughout her career.